 Is fenfluramine available in the UK?

 Fenfluramine is licensed by the Medicines and Healthcare products Regulatory Agency (MHRA) in the UK for the treatment of seizures associated with Dravet syndrome, as an add-on therapy to other anti-epileptic medicines for patients 2 years of age and older.
-However, until given a formal recommendation by NICE that it should be funded via the NHS, its availability is limited e.g. accessible via clinical trials and a compassionate use programme.
+However, until given a formal recommendation by NICE in June 2022 that it should be funded via the NHS, fenfluramine's availability was limited e.g. accessible via clinical trials and a compassionate use programme.

 Who is NICE and what is their role?